ha6755ad/feathers-ucan/README.md

 }
 ```

+### This section needs to be reworked to be open-sourcable.
+This is too specific to our internal material still
 - **************************creatorPass:************************** allows for a pass if the `login._id` calling the method is the same as the record in question `record.createdBy.login`
 - **********************loginPass:********************** allows for a free pass list of record paths that match the `login._id` calling the method.
 The first element of the array are the paths such as `[owner.id]` (dot notation for nested paths).
 In the future we expect to add `$in` functionality that can handle nested arrays as well (the current version will pass an array that includes the correct id, but only a flat array of simple ObjectIds).
 The second element are the methods you want to allow this on ie: `['patch', 'create']`Use the `*` superuser for allowing all methods to pass.
 - ********or:******** explains to run the `Capability` configuration passed to the ********allUcanAuth methods******** to be run as an or scenario instead of and.
 This is a significant extension of how ucans otherwise work.
 It will run multiple verify methods and if any pass, the auth will pass.